holidayextras/culture/serverside-javascript-best-practices.md

 ## Handling heavily sequential async code with promises

 * !!
 Using promises for heavily sequential async code has the downside of hiding the data being passed between functions.
-We lose the ability to wrap each layer in a closure to selectively pass the correct data betweeen the correct entites.
-Eveything must flow through the middle to get to the end.
+We lose the ability to wrap each layer in a closure to selectively pass the correct data between the correct entites.
+Everything must flow through the middle to get to the end.
 This breaks our rules on single-responsibility, but allows for slightly cleaner orchestration:
 * !!
 Sinon promises do not support sandboxing yet, so you'll have to manually restore everything by hand
 * !!
-Its impossible to prove that the data flow between promises is correct, only that data moves between them.
+It's impossible to prove that the data flow between promises is correct, only that data moves between them.

 ```javascript
 createBooking._orchestrate = function(data) {